 2. Don’t hesitate to lift her spirit

 Take her shopping and let her choose her underwear and toys.
 You should also allow her to select the color of her potty and toilet paper.
 The idea is to make the training environment as colorful and attractive as possible.

 Another crucial tip for girls concern the level of attention you give your girl while she uses the bathroom.
 It's never safe to leave a toddler or an older child alone in a bathroom.
 It’s normal for kids to hate sitting still on the potty chair, but your presence can help assuage their anxiety.

 4. Establish a routine

 Girls are more susceptible to bladder infections caused by bacteria harbored in the waste residues left in the bladder.
 Creating a timely bathroom schedule could help your daughter keep alert about the right time to void into a potty.

 5. Don’t ever lose your cool

-This potty training tips for girls couldn’t be recommended highly enough.
-Keeping a calm and casual air while instructing your daughter about potty training.
+This potty training tips for girls couldn’t be recommended highly enough. keeping a calm and casual air while instructing your daughter about potty training.
 This improves your chances of successfully instilling the skill in her.
-Read her books about potty training and reward her with praises and prizes as frequently as possible.
+Read her and reward her with praises and prizes as frequently as possible.